StratfordHS-CS2/Lab-17-Chutes-and-Ladders/Readme.md

 You will simulate games of Chutes and Ladders and report on the minimum, maximum, and average number of turns it takes to finish a game.

 ## Instructions
 * Complete the method `runGame`.
 This is where a complete game of Chutes and Ladders is simulated.
 This returns the number of turns it took to finish the game.
-I would suggest using a `switch` statement to check to if the player landed on a chute or a ladder and their location accordingly.
+I would suggest using a `switch` statement to check to if the player landed on a chute or a ladder and modify their location accordingly.
 * Complete the method `main`.
 This method already prompts the user for the number of players and the number of games.
 You need to add a loop that will repeatedly call `runGame` and update the results accordingly.
 After all of the games have been simulated output the results.
 * Complete all javadoc comment with the proper tags.
 * There are no tests to be run on this.
 I will have to grade it manually.